Special needs education in primary schools

 Schools are provided with the necessary resources in advance so that children with special educational needs can be enrolled into schools and access the additional teaching supports they need.

-Further information can be found in the Department of Education’s Circular 0013/2017.
+You can find further information in the Department of Education’s Circular 0013/2017.

 Providing special education teachers to pupils

-Guidelines for primary schools supporting pupils with special educational needs have been prepared to assist schools to identify pupils who require support and plan individualised learning programmes.
+Schools use the Guidelines for primary schools supporting pupils with special educational needs to help them identify pupils who require support and to plan individualised learning programmes.

-Parents or guardians no longer have to source or pay for assessments for their child to get extra teaching support in school and schools don’t have to wait for these assessments to give children the extra teaching support they need.
+Parents or guardians do not have to source or pay for assessments for their child to get extra teaching support in school and schools don’t have to wait for these assessments to give children the extra teaching support they need.

 The Department of Education provides information for parents and guardians on how your child can get additional teaching support in school (pdf).

 If you have concerns with the level of support being given to your child, you should discuss this first with your child’s class teacher or special education teacher.
-You could also discuss these issues with the school principal and, if necessary at a later point if you continue to have concerns, with the Chairperson of your Board of Management.
+You could also discuss these issues with the school principal.
+If you continue to have concerns, you can discuss with the Chairperson of your Board of Management.

 Special needs assistants